pjain03/ann-multiclass/README.md

 ### DESCRIPTION:
-Feed Forward Back Propagation Neural Network implementation to classify data into multiple classes (2 or more).
+Feed Forward Back Propagation Neural Network implementation to classify data represented as numeric features into multiple classes (2 or more).
 1. We take a dataset and the number of classes (n) to classify into, discover the first n such labels, and convert the dataset into one with hot-encoded labels.
 (05/10/18)